-Then of course there are the non-Peranakan parts of Penang culture (*gasp* what??).
-Hey, you don’t get called ‘melting pot’ for having fused like, just 2 cultures… For instance there is the Kapitan Keling Mosque, built by Indian Muslims – another Malaysian community with a distinct culture (though not as distinct as the Peranakan).
+Then of course there are the non-Peranakan parts of Penang culture (*gasp* what?? there’s another hybrid culture in Penang??).
+Hey, you don’t get called ‘melting pot’ for having fused like, just 2 cultures!
+Indian traders had come to settle as well, and also formed a pretty distinct Penang Indian Muslim (‘mamak’) culture.

 Kopi tiam and cafes

 Penangites insist that their food is the best in the country.
-I’m not a foodie, and moreover a southerner, so I excuse myself from this debate for diplomatic reasons.
+I’m not a foodie, and moreover a southerner, so I excuse myself from this debate for diplomatic reasons!

 Chew clan jetty

 Then there’s the Chew Clan Jetty, which you would easily come across while looking for Penang street art around Lebuh Armenian.
 Long and shaded, the wooden walkway stretches on high stilts, flanked on either side by homes similarly propped over the water.

 Far to the end, the walkway emerges into sun.
 From here you can see the iconic Penang suspension bridge in the distance, one of the milestone infrastructure projects of the Malaysian ’80s.
 Before this bridge was built, mainland crossings were by ferry only.

 There are shops on either side selling local snack foods and general confectionary.
 I bought a set of local northern white coffee packaged for individual servings in a box made to look like a shophouse.
 (This was before I went to the Blue Temple, and before I took the No Plastics April challenge.
 Today I would likely make a different purchasing decision.)